totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.ingestion.rst

 Sending it to carol
 -------------------

-We start by defining a connection to the carol platform.
+We start by defining a connection to the Carol platform.
 To make the connection, though, we need to setup the security authorization to the environment, which is made through the access **Token**.
 We've created this security token on the previous chapter, if you are not familiar